AaronChapman/padseek/README.md

 **`randomization options`**

-option | description | has pseudorandom
+option | description | pseudo
 --- | --- | ---
 arrangement | randomly arranges pad pieces | no samples | selects random sample options | no number of pads | generates a random sequence size | yes beats per minute | randomizes the sequence tempo | yes these options | switches random randomization options on / off | no

+(pseudorandom options choose from a set a predefined values that follow popular sequence structures)